- Store

 The trunks of both frankincense and myrrh trees exude a sticky substance called oleo gum resin.
 The tree trunks are incised by collectors to expedite the release of the resin, which dries in the hot desert sun into hard knobby masses called tears -- a fitting name considering what the tree goes through, and in light of the fact that myrrh traditionally symbolizes suffering.
 (Frankincense symbolizes divinity.)

-Similar to Frankincense, myrrh contains up to 75% sesquiterpenes compounds that stimulate the part of the brain that controls emotions.
+Similar to Frankincense, myrrh contains up to 75% sesquiterpenes compounds that help with relaxation.

 The benefits of myrrh also include skin care.
 Since the Egyptians it has been used to maintain healthy skin, prevent skin aging, smooth wrinkles, and sooth chapped or cracked skin.